 And beneath it all, there’s this feeling of new beginnings.
 The equinox is today, and it is coupled with a rare full moon to boot.
 We are marking the beginning of a new season.

 Metaphorically speaking, we can use this time to launch into creative mode.
-What seeds do you want to plant right now?
+Springtime is for planting our seeds; what do you want to plant right now?
 What do you wish to harvest later this year?
 What are you bringing into your life, into focus, into the flesh?

 The equinox is the balance point.
 No matter where you are on the planet, it signifies the point where the light and the dark are equal match to each other.

 The dark is where we go to dream, to plan, and to prepare.
-The light is where we go for action.
+Similarly, the light is where we go for action.
 To make good on those dreams and plans.